conduktor/conduktor-tempo-beta/README.md

 - DB_DATABASE: name of the Postgres database
 - DB_USER: the Postgres user
 - DB_PASSWORD: the Postgres user password
-- PORT : port of the http api, used to reach Tempo from your browser
+- HTTP_PORT : port of the http api, used to reach Tempo from your browser
 - GRPC_PORT : port of the grpc api, used by the CI runner
 - BETA_KEY: the secret key provided by your account manager